kayahr/ed-journal/README.md

 Options
 -------

-You can pass an [JournalOptions] object to the [Journal] constructor with the following properties:
+You can pass an [JournalOptions] when creating a [Journal] instance with the following properties:

 | Option      | Description
 | ----------- | -------------------------------------------------------------------------------------------------------